Representation theory of the principal equivariant $\mathcal{W}$-algebra and Langlands duality: Chiral differential operators on an algebraic group

 Because $\cO_{G}$ is locally finite as a $\Lg \oplus \Lg$-module there exists $V \subset \cO_{G}$ that is of finite dimension, contains $f^{j_{1}},...,f^{j_{s}}$ and is $\Lg \oplus \Lg$-stable.
 It is easily checked that the vector space

 is finite dimensional, contains $x$ and is $\Lg \oplus \Lg$-stable.
-Now to see that the action of $\Lg \oplus \Lg$ integrates to an action of the algebraic group $G \times G$, one can check that Corollary \ref{corollary sufficient condition for integrability} applies.
+Now to see that the action of $\Lg \oplus \Lg$ integrates to an action of the algebraic group $G \times G$, one checks that Corollary \ref{corollary sufficient condition for integrability} applies.
 This proves the first part of the statement.

 Let us now assume that $\kappa$ is generic.
 Because the two actions of $\Lgkappa$ and $\Lgkappastar$ commute, it is clear that

 Using the description of $\cdo$ as an induced module (recall equation \eqref{equation definition of cdo as an induced module}) and the equality of $\Lg$-modules $\cO_{\jetinf G}^{t\Lg[[t]]} = \cO_{G}$ we see that